THE ROYAL PRIESTHOOD

 Again, the distinction between the people of the world and those whom God has given to the Lord Jesus.

-When we truly are living a holy life unto the Lord the people of the world will hate us.
+When we truly are living a holy life to the Lord, the people of the world will hate us.
 We are not to seek the friendship of the world.
 Whoever will be a friend of the world is the enemy of God.

-Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God.
+Adulterers and adulteresses!
+Do you not know that friendship with the world is enmity with God?
+Whoever therefore wants to be a friend of the world makes himself an enemy of God.
 (James 4:4)

 James, the Jew, was speaking to God’s Israel!